robherring/dt-schema/README.md

 *Devicetree Schemas* describe the format of devicetree data.
-The raw Devicetree file format is very open ended and doesn't restrict how data is encoded.
-Hence, it is easy to make mistakes when writing a Devicetree.
-Schema files impose constraints on what data can be put into a devicetree.
+The raw Devicetree file format is very open ended and doesn't restrict how data is encoded.Hence, it is easy to make mistakes when writing a Devicetree.
+Schema files impose the constraints on what data can be put into a Devicetree.

-As the foundation, a single core schema describes all the common property types that every devicetree node must match. e.g. In every node the 'compatible' property must be an array of strings.
-However, most devicetree data is heterogeneous as each device binding requires a different set of data, therefore multiple schema files are used to capture the data format of an entire devicetree.
+This repository contains the 'core' schemas which consists of DT properties defined within the DT Specification and common bindings such as the GPIO, clock, and PHY bindings.

+This repository does not contain device specific bindings.
+Those are currently maintained within the Linux kernel tree alongside Devicetree files (.dts).

-When validating, the tool will load all the schema files it can find and then iterate over all the nodes of the devicetree.
+When validating, the tool will load all the schema files it can find and then iterate over all the nodes of the Devicetree.
 For each node, the tool will determine which schema(s) are applicable and make sure the node data matches the schema constraints.
 Nodes failing a schema test will emit an error.
-Nodes that don't match any schema will emit a warning.
+Nodes that don't match any schema can emit a warning.

-As a developer, you would write a devicetree schema file for each new device binding that you create and add it to the `./schemas` directory.
+As a developer, you would write a Devicetree schema file for each new device binding that you create and add it to the `./schemas` directory.

 Schema files also have the dual purpose of documenting a binding.
 When you define a new binding, you only have to create one file that contains both the machine-verifiable data format and the documentation.
-Documentation generation tools are being written to extract documentation from a schema file and emit a format that can be included in the devicetree specification documents.

 Devicetree Schema files are normal YAML files using the jsonschema vocabulary.